Municipal Corporation – Patrimonial Property – Discretionary Power

 In 1968, a terminal portion of a street in Cebu was excluded in the city’s development plan hence the council declared it as abandoned and was subsequently opened for public bidding.
-Cebu Oxygen was the highest bidder @P10,800.00.
-Cebu Oxygen applied for the land’s registration before CFI Cebu but the provincial fiscal denied it, so did the court later, alleging that the road is part of the public domain hence beyond the commerce of man.
+Cebu Oxygen & Acetylene Co., Inc. was the highest bidder at P10,800.00.
+Cebu Oxygen applied for the land’s registration before CFI Cebu but the provincial fiscal opposed it.
+The court later, through Judge Pascual Bercilles, ruled that the road is part of the public domain hence beyond the commerce of man.

 ISSUE: Whether or not Cebu Oxygen can validly own said land.